aws-samples/aws-best-practices-for-xroad-security-servers/performance-efficiency.md

 - t3.medium, t3a.medium for a better price point when there's no sustained load on the CPU
 - m5.large, m5a.large when running low on memory

+To guarantee the best performance and efficient use of resources, always adjust the memory allocation of different Security Server components with respect to the EC2 host's available memory.

 For ECS and EKS based container deployments:
 - Prefer Fargate as the compute engine to reduce server management overhead.
 - If Fargate is not an option, use the same guidance as for EC2-based Security Servers when picking a container host.